-A course, that provides an opportunity to conduct research on a selected topic, approved by the instructor.
+An opportunity to conduct research on a selected topic, approved by the instructor.
 Assumes a high level of self-motivation and self-direction on the part of the student with occasional consultation with the instructor.
 Prerequisite: SPA 310 Composition and Conversation or consent.
 Offered occasionally.